Artwork by Joseph Tomanek

 If a woman’s periods are in sync with the cycle of the Moon, she will shed her lining on the New Moon and ovulate on the Full Moon.

-On average the 13th falls in the middle of the Moon cycle and represents that midway point between death and rebirth.
-The midway point between the New Moon, where a woman is shedding (the death) and the Full Moon, where the woman is ovulating (rebirth).
+On average, the 13th falls in the middle of the Moon cycle and represents that midway point between death and rebirth.
+The midway point between the New Moon, where a woman is shedding (death), and the Full Moon, where the woman is ovulating (rebirth).

-Before patriarchal times, when a woman was bleeding she was considered to embody divine and magical powers.
+Long ago, when a woman was bleeding, she was considered to embody divine and magical powers.
 She was regarded by all for her wisdom and ability to offer intuitive and psychic messages.